 Kayakers can do it down to 600 cfs while rafts and catarafts like higher flows up to 2000 cfs.
 Above 2000 cfs this section of the Molalla get significantly more difficult.

-The Three Bears Rapids (Papa Bear, Mamma Bear, and Baby Bear) can be scouted from the road on the drive to put-in.
+The Three Bears Rapids (Papa Bear, Mamma Bear, and Baby Bear) are typically scouted from the road on the drive to put-in.

 Mile 0: Just after driving after over the river at the Turner Bridge the road shoulder widens giving space for parking, unloading gear, and launching.

 Mile 0.6: The first of the 3-Bears is Papa Bear (III+) just below Turner Bridge.
 Bear creek comes in on the right just after this rapid.
 You can get a pretty good view of this rapid as you drive to put-in.